-For that indicator, The Stockholm International Peace Research Institute provides data for Brazil from 2010 to 2012.
-The average value for Brazil during that period was 35608.67 million U.S. dollars (constant 2011 prices) with a minumum of 33143 million U.S. dollars (constant 2011 prices) in 2012 and a maximum of 36932 million U.S. dollars (constant 2011 prices) in 2010.
-See the global rankings for that indicator or use the country comparator to compare trends over time.
+For that indicator, we provide data for Brazil from 1960 to 2020.
+The average value for Brazil during that period was 10.48 billion U.S. dollars with a minimum of 0.34 billion U.S. dollars in 1961 and a maximum of 36.94 billion U.S. dollars in 2011.

 Definition: Military spending includes expenditure on peacekeeping, defense ministries, paramilitary forces, and military space activities.
 Also: military and civil personnel, including retirement pensions; operations and maintenance; procurement; military research and development; and military aid.
 Defense and current expenditure for past military activities, such as for veterans' benefits, demobilization, conversion, and weapon destruction, are not included.